 You can get free legal advice about your denied claim from the National Veterans Legal Services Program (NVLSP).

 Most VA claims agents and attorneys work for a fee.
 Be sure you discuss this and read through any contracts carefully before you sign.

 Our Law Firm is Here to Support Disabled Veterans

-To summarize how to apply for VA disability benefits, you need to ensure you are eligible, submit supporting documentation, complete an application, and file your claim.
-While this only covers four steps, each one can be time-confusing and the expectations difficult to understand at times.
+To summarize how to apply for VA disability benefits, you need to ensure that you are eligible, submit supporting documentation, complete an application and file your claim.
+While this is only four steps, each one can be time-consuming and expectations are difficult to understand at times.

-Our best advice is to request a VSO if you feel uncertain.
+The best thing we can advise is to request a VSO if you feel uncertain.
 Paying attention to details and providing enough supporting documentation is key to a successful outcome with initial VA disability claims.

 We are sorry that this post was not as useful for you!